Brookfield Water Pollution Control Authority

 Public Hearing January 23, 2019

-The Brookfield Water Pollution Control Authority will hold a public hearing on Wednesday, January 23, 2019 at 7:00 p.m. at the offices of the Brookfield Water Pollution Control Authority, Unit 1, 53 Commerce Road, Brookfield, Connecticut to receive public comment on proposed amendments to the Brookfield Sewer Use Rules and Regulations.
-The Authority proposes to amend such Rules and Regulations as follows:
+The Brookfield Water Pollution Control Authority held a public hearing on Wednesday, January 23, 2019 at 7:00 p.m. at the offices of the Brookfield Water Pollution Control Authority, Unit 1, 53 Commerce Road, Brookfield, Connecticut to receive public comment on proposed amendments to the Brookfield Sewer Use Rules and Regulations.
+The Authority amended such Rules and Regulations as follows:

 c) to amend the regulation dealing with the historical Danbury Plant Charge and to codify in the Rules and Regulations provisions governing the existing Danbury Plant Charge.
 The proposed amended provision is “Section 7.1.2 Danbury Plant Charge – New”;